You’ve done your research, and you’ve identified the make and model of the used car you wish to purchase.

 Once you’ve identified a shop, you can ask the seller either to let you take the car there or to meet you there with the vehicle.
 Alternatively, there are mechanics who provide mobile inspections.

 Mobile inspections offer the benefit of convenience.
-But if possible we recommend having the vehicle inspected at an auto repair shop since it allows the mechanic to access equipment that can help ensure a more thorough examination.
+But we recommend having the vehicle inspected at an auto repair shop, if possible, since it allows the mechanic to access equipment that can help ensure a more thorough examination.
 For example, the mechanic may be able to put the car on a lift so that its undercarriage can be closely scrutinized for damage or rust.

 Most auto service facilities offer pre-purchase inspections.
 On average, they cost between $150-$250.
 These inspections can provide you with a comprehensive view of the vehicle’s health — not just helping to identify hidden issues, such as a leaking transmission, but also giving you a picture of any upcoming maintenance needs, such as new brakes, including estimates of their costs.

 A PPI provides you and the seller with an objective look at the vehicle’s condition before you finalize the deal.
 Even if it’s not all good news, you can use the findings to determine a more realistic selling price for the vehicle, factoring in the needed repairs.